MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

 ![Recording a web flow](./media/recording-flow/recording-web-flow.png)

 Similarly to the desktop recorder, comments may be added through the **+** button, while the recroding can be paused, resumed, and reset using the buttons at the top right-hand side.

+### Known issues and limitations

+- **Issue**: When adding elements or capturing images, the console and the designer are visible and they might obstruct the user.

+- **Workarounds**: None.

  ## Recording vs building a desktop flow